The Blair Witch Project

 Maybe to make the movie more immersive, the movie should have shown us newspaper clippings or news reports related to the disappearances or what Mr. Parr the hermit did.
 That reminds me – the stories told never actually came into play later, save for Mr. Parr the hermit’s house being the centerpiece of the final scene.
 But you’d have to have known it already before you watched the final scene, because you will almost certainly have forgotten it.

 The movie flounders about helplessly, sinking ever deeper into the bog, thanks to its desperate need of a cohesive script, which keeps it from rising above urban legends such as “The Babysitter and the Man Upstairs”.
 All the movie would need would be a hook hanging from the car door.
-Virtually every line is improvised, and it shows, with the dialogue ranging from as natural as can be to random noise.
+Virtually every line is improvised, and it shows, with the dialogue ranging from not-quite-natural to random noise.
 The basic story elements float freely away as the movie sinks deeper.
 And F-bombs are there in abundance.
 At least Joe Pesci’s constant usage of the F-word in Goodfellas contributed to the plot of that movie and to his character definition.

 Having read a lot of King, Barker, and Lovecraft, the idea behind TBWP sounds great.
 It could almost be the inspiration for an X-Files episode.
 Three documentarians go into the woods of southern New England and go bonkers when faced with eldritch horror.
 Sounds cool, right, if not particularly original?